grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 # forwarded to an alternative remote_write API endpoint.
 [forwarding_rules: <map of string to validation.ForwardingRule> | default = ]

-# Combinations of labels and values, if a received sample has one of the defined
+# Pairs of labels and values, if a received sample has one of the defined label
-# label and value combinations it will be dropped.
+# and value pairs it will be dropped.
 [drop_series: <map of string to map[string]struct {}> | default = ]
 ```